surveycto/scto-encryption/docs/csv_encrypt.md

 From the `CryptoKey` object created earlier. retrieve the **encryption_key** variable value:

     encryption_key = key.encryption_key.decode('utf-8')

+(In this example, the encryption key is being saved as a `string`.)

 Put that value somewhere safe.
 You can write it to a `.pem` file, print it to the console and copy it, etc. Just make sure you keep that encryption key safe, since it is required to decrypt the data later.